 The Program (HEGIS Code 5011.10)

-The Hospitality and Tourism A.A.S. degree program positions students to take a leadership role in career areas involving culinary, hotel/restaurant management, and/or tourism.
+The Hospitality and Tourism A.A.S. degree program positions students to take a leadership role in career areas involving culinary, hotel/restaurant management, tourism, and winery management.

-Students in the Hospitality and Tourism A.A.S degree program choose one of three concentration areas:
+Students in the Hospitality and Tourism A.A.S degree program choose one of the following three concentration areas: